SC puts on hold sedition law, says no FIRs or any other proceedings till govt re-examines it | Law-Order

 ''Whoever, by words, either spoken or written, or by signs, or by visible representation, or otherwise, brings or attempts to bring into hatred or contempt, or excites or attempts to excite disaffection towards, the Government established by law in [India], shall be punished with imprisonment for life, to which fine may be added, or with imprisonment which may extend to three years, to which fine may be added, or with fine,” reads section 124A (sedition) of the IPC.

-Among the earliest recorded sedition trials was in 1898 when freedom fighter Gangadhar Tilak was famously in the dock.
+In July last year, CJI Ramana said the British used sedition law against Maharma Gandhi and Tilak and asked whether it was still needed.
+Among the earliest recorded sedition trials was in 1898 when freedom fighter Tilak was famously in the dock.